 - Caller advises your office of a privacy risk

-Physician extenders are state licensed health care professionals who are employed or contracted by physicians to examine and treat Medicare members.
-These are Advanced Registered Nurse Practitioners (ARNP) and Physician Assistants (PA).
+Physician extenders are state-licensed health care professionals who are employed or contracted by physicians to examine and treat Medicare members.
+These are advanced registered nurse practitioners (ARNPs) and physician assistants (PAs).
 When a physician extender provides care, they must:

 - Be supervised by a physician.
 The physician must be on the premises at all times when the physician extender is seeing patients.

 - Ensure the member is made aware of their credentials.
 The member should be aware they might not see a medical doctor.

 - Get the sponsoring physician’s signature on all progress notes.

 - Provide services as defined and approved by the sponsoring physician.